 The ethnography section continues to attract the interest of researchers and visitors.
-The smartphone game developed with the name Sido AlMuzare' (سيدو المزارع) attracts lots of children who learn about traditional farming techniques.
+The smartphone game developed with the name Sido AlMuzare' (سيدو المزارع) attracts the interest of many children who learn about traditional farming techniques and proverbs.
 We also leverage the pride in our cultural heritage ongoing conservation projects in villages like Battir and Artas which have to contend with multiple pressures including the Israeli occupation.